flare-foundation/attestation-client/docs/attestation-types/00001-payment.md

 ### XRP specific

+- Native payments are transaction that meet the following conditions:
-- transaction must be of type `Payment`
+  - transaction must be of type `Payment`,
-- only direct XRP-to-XRP payments are considered (not cross-currency payments, partial payments, or any other payment type)
+  - must be a direct XRP-to-XRP payment (not cross-currency payment, partial payment, or any other payment or transaction type)
 - `oneToOne` is always `true` (1).
 - The [following](https://xrpl.org/transaction-results.html) statuses should be considered
   - 0 - Success